CivicActions/ssp-toolkit/docs/controls/MA.md

 ##### CivicActions

 System maintenance is done from remote sites as there is no direct access to the server instances in the AWS cloud; this is the government-approved method of doing business.
-Approval, QA, and monitoring is conducted by the team performing the specific maintenance.
+Approval, QA, and monitoring are conducted by the team performing the specific maintenance.

 #### b

 ##### CivicActions

-Remote diagnostic tools, such as OSSEC, AIDE, fail2ban and OpenSCAP are used to verify the integrity of files, perform log analysis, monitor login attempts and check for root kits and other vulnerabilies.
+Remote diagnostics tools, such as OSSEC, AIDE, fail2ban, and OpenSCAP are used to verify the integrity of files, perform log analysis, monitor login attempts and check for rootkits and other vulnerabilities.

 #### c

 ##### CivicActions

-All nonlocal maintenance requires the same authentication requirements to perform the maintenance activities as to access the system as defined in controls AC-3 and IA-2.
+All nonlocal maintenance requires the same authentication requirements to perform the maintenance activities to access the system as defined in controls AC-3 and IA-2.
 SSH is used to secure all communications between the remote user and the components located in the AWS cloud.

 #### d

 ##### CivicActions

 CivicActions records for nonlocal maintenance is managed through JIRA tickets and the Git issue queue as well as normal system logs.
-CivicActions administrator activity to the system is also logged though the implementation of the AU-2 (Audit Events) and AU-3 (Content of Audit Records).
+CivicActions administrator activity to the system is also logged through the implementation of the AU-2 (Audit Events) and AU-3 (Content of Audit Records).

 #### e

 ##### CivicActions

 Any session for internal maintenance activities is terminated when the user completes their session, disconnects from the system, or logs out.
 In addition, sessions are terminated after 15 minutes of inactivity.

 ### MA-5: Maintenance Personnel